small, medium and large popcorn and candy floss deals highlighted in cartoon format

 Combo Deals That Boost Event Food Sales (Popcorn, Slush, Waffles and More)

 At events, single item pricing often limits revenue.
-Customers arrive in short bursts, queues build quickly and decisions need to be made fast.
-When menus focus only on individual products, many customers default to the cheapest option simply to keep things moving.
+Customers arrive in short bursts, queues build quickly, and decisions need to be made fast.
+When your menu focuses only on individual products, many customers default to the cheapest option simply to keep things moving.

-Combo deals solve this problem.
-They increase spend per customer, reduce decision fatigue and help queues move faster.
-Instead of choosing between multiple items and prices, customers see one option, one price and one clear value decision.
+A good combo deal increases spend per customer, reduces decision fatigue, and helps queues move faster.
+Instead of choosing between multiple items and prices, customers see one option, one price, and one clear value decision.

 Why Combo Deals Work So Well at Events

 Event customers behave differently to high street or café customers.
-They are often distracted, time conscious and buying on impulse.
-Combo deals match this mindset perfectly.
+They are often distracted, time-conscious, and buying on impulse.
+Combo deals match this mindset perfectly because they make spending decisions easier.

-When customers see a fixed bundle, they do not need to think about individual prices.
-This speeds up ordering and reduces hesitation at the counter.
+When customers see a fixed bundle, they do not need to calculate individual prices in their head.
+They can choose quickly and move on.
+That speeds up ordering and reduces hesitation at the counter.

 Parents prefer fixed pricing

-Parents managing children often want a quick, predictable spend.
-Combos remove uncertainty and help avoid repeated requests for add-ons.
+Parents managing children usually want a quick, predictable spend.
+Combos remove uncertainty and help avoid repeated requests for extra items.

 Customers feel safer spending slightly more